CycloneDX/guides/SBOM/en/0x10-Introduction.md

 privacy, safety, and ethical considerations.
 CycloneDX standardizes model cards in a way where the inventory of models and datasets can be used independently or combined with the inventory of software and hardware components or services defined in HBOMs, SBOMs, and SaaSBOMs.

+###  Cryptography Bill of Materials (CBOM)
+A Cryptography Bill of Materials (CBOM) describes cryptographic assets and their dependencies.
+Discovering, managing, and reporting on cryptographic assets is necessary as the first step on the migration journey to quantum-safe systems and applications.
+Cryptography is typically buried deep within components that are used to compose and build systems and applications.
+As part of an agile cryptographic approach, organizations should seek to understand what cryptographic assets they are using and facilitate the assessment of the risk posture to provide a starting point for mitigation.

 ### Operations Bill of Materials (OBOM)
 OBOMs provide a full-stack inventory of runtime environments, configurations, and additional dependencies.
 CycloneDX is a